Patricia’s current tutoring subjects are listed at the left. You

 As a much published writer and experienced editor, in addition to being a constant speaker of English and a reader of its literature, I have a long and rich relationship with the language.
 I love to work with its written form as well as teach others how to speak it correctly.
 I've taught students how to write, speak and read English for well over 20 years and get enormous satisfaction from seeing the pleasure they get as they become skilled and fluent in the language.

-As an ESL teacher I have had the satisfaction of watching my students' confidence grow exponentially as they develop fluency in English.
+I'm a certified ESL teacher.
+As such I have had the satisfaction of watching my students' confidence grow exponentially as they develop fluency in English.
 I work intensively with college students who must learn accurate English to write their papers and participate in class discussions.
 I also teach professionals whose work requires them to know the language.

 In addition, I work with beginners who need to learn how to hold basic conversations, understand television and films, and, eventually, read periodicals and books.
 Soon they are no longer isolated by their inability to speak English and a new world opens to them.